yf-liu/yf-liu.github.io/_posts/2018-11-15-Berry-phase/2018-11-15-Berry-phase.md

 Key words: periodic rotation, exact solution, Aharonov-Anandan phase.

-This note is following [1](Bohm, Arno, et al. *The Geometric Phase in Quantum Systems: Foundations, Mathematical Concepts, and Applications in Molecular and Condensed Matter Physics*.
-Springer Science & Business Media, 2013.).
+This note is following [The Geometric Phase in Quantum Systems: Foundations, Mathematical Concepts, and Applications in Molecular and Condensed Matter Physics](https://cds.cern.ch/record/737299/files/3540000313_TOC.pdf).

 ## The parameterization of the Basis Vector